ABR’s Time Series Processor AI Chip Named CES 2023 Innovation Awards Honouree

 AI Software

-NengoEdge is a software tool that allows you to build and train custom machine learning algorithms from public or owned datasets.
+NengoEdge is a software tool that allows you to build and train custom machine learning algorithms for hardware.

 the team behind abr